Look Out, Here It Comes Again

 Key Takeaways:

-• Mooney Aircraft faced significant financial instability from 2001, experiencing bankruptcy, frequent ownership changes, and multiple production shutdowns due to economic recessions and market challenges.
+• Mooney Aircraft has faced significant financial instability since 2001, including multiple bankruptcies, frequent changes in ownership, and intermittent production shutdowns often triggered by economic downturns.

 See a mistake?
 Contact us.